Table of Contents

 Highlights: High fashion, vegan-friendly, eco-friendly waterproof winter boot made from sustainably sourced rubber with rubber neoprene sleeve for comfort.

-I confess, I’ve had little luck with Hunter boots over the years.
-I’ve managed to destroy every pair within a matter of weeks by doing nothing more than taking my pup to the beach.
 Going through boots so quickly is certainly not very eco-friendly, so I’m hoping this latest move by Hunter will help make the boots more durable and reduce their overall impact.

-Hunter is also taking other steps to improve sustainability.
-The company has been working with The Carbon Trust since 2018 to measure carbon emissions from stores and office and have set targets for reducing those emissions in alignment with the Science-Based Targets Initiatives to meet the goals of the Paris Agreement.
-The company also carried out a lifecycle analysis of their Original Tall boot in 2017, from rubber harvesting to end-of-life.
-This has allowed them to find areas in which to improve sustainability, and it was this initiative that led to the collaboration with Stella McCartney.
+Hunter has taken several steps to improve sustainability.
+The company has been working with The Carbon Trust since 2018 to measure carbon emissions from stores and office and has set targets for reducing those emissions in alignment with the Science-Based Targets Initiatives to meet the goals of the Paris Agreement.

 Patagonia Wild Idea Work Boots